divinenephron/latex-everything/readme.txt

 Latex Everything can produce PDF documents of everything on your site with Latex.
 Or at least everything worth putting into a PDF.

-Latex everything can make PDF documents from individual posts and groups of posts like categories, tags and custom taxonomy terms).
+Latex Everything can make PDF documents from individual posts and groups of posts like categories, tags and custom taxonomy terms.
 The plugins contains everything a theme needs to define its own Latex templates, and link to the PDFs produced.